-The vision of Towards Peace is to provide a safe supportive space, where people who have been affected by abuse in a Church context can be accompanied as they seek their own experience of spiritual peace, one step at a time.
+The vision of Towards Peace is to provide a safe supportive space, where people who have been affected by abuse in a religious/church environment can be accompanied, as they seek their own experience of spiritual peace, one step at a time.
 There is no pre-determined road map on this journey.
 Each person travels at their own pace.
-This does not assume a return to the Catholic Church.
-Towards Peace does not offer counselling, psychotherapy or mediation, however can, on request, make referrals to psychological support and restorative services.
+Towards Peace does not offer counselling, psychotherapy or mediation, but can, on request, make referrals to psychological support and restorative services.

 Who is the service designed for?

 What is spiritual support?

 Spiritual support includes ways of supporting a person’s own spirituality towards fullness of life.
 Towards Peace understands spirituality as a way of being in and relating to the world, connected to God and one’s deepest self.
-Towards Peace recognises that spiritual development takes place throughout our lifetime, through life events and encounters with others, and often through, though not limited to, religious experiences.
+Towards Peace recognises that spiritual development takes place throughout our lifetime, through life events and encounters with others, and often through religious experiences.

 What kind of spiritual support is offered through Towards Peace?

 Towards Peace provides spiritual support through one-to-one spiritual direction sessions, with a qualified spiritual companion.
 Up to twelve sessions can be made available and there is no cost.

 What is spiritual direction/spiritual companionship?